 This is the field into which you compose content for the Email, SMS or Note communication that you intend to use.

-The example shown in Figure 12 is a typical use example, comprising of :
+The example shown above is a typical use example, comprising of :

 - Template Content